minetest/dev.luanti.org/content/for-creators/api/timing-and-event-loop.md

 ```

 {{< notice warning >}}
 This blocks the server thread, possibly delaying the sending of packets that are sent each step and creating "lag".
-Use this only if absolutely necessary and only for very small timespans.
+Use this only if absolutely necessary and only for very small time spans.
 {{< /notice >}}

 ### `core.get_gametime`